ga4gh/data-security/AAI/AAIConnectProfile.md

         the token hasn’t expired) as described elsewhere in this specification and the underlying OIDC specifications.

-    2. If the Embedded Token header contains "jku":
+    2. If the Embedded Token header contains `jku`:

-        1. Fetching the public keys using the "jku" is not required if a Claim Clearinghouse has received the keys for the given "iss" via a trusted, out-of-band process.
+        1. Fetching the public keys using the `jku` is not required if a Claim Clearinghouse has received the keys for the given `iss` via a trusted, out-of-band process.

-        2. If a Claim Clearinghouse is to use the "jku" URL to fetch the public keys to verify the signature, then it MUST verify that the "jku" is trusted for the given "iss" as part of the Claim Clearinghouse's trusted issuer configuration.
-This check MUST be performed before using the "jku" in a request.
+        2. If a Claim Clearinghouse is to use the `jku` URL to fetch the public keys to verify the signature, then it MUST verify that the `jku` is trusted for the given `iss` as part of the Claim Clearinghouse's trusted issuer configuration.
+This check MUST be performed before using the `jku` in a request.

     3. If the body contains the "openid" scope: